-- 6.9.11 The evidence of financial security on board ship shall be a certificate or other documentary evidence issued by the financial security provider and shall include the following information:

-- 1) name of the ship;

-- 2) port of registry of the ship;

-- 3) call sign of the ship;

-- 4) IMO number of the ship;

-- 5) name and address of the provider or providers of the financial security;

-- 6) contact details of the persons or entity responsible for handling seafarers' requests for relief;

-- 7) name of the shipowner;

-- 8) period of validity of the financial security; - 9) an attestation from the financial security provider that the financial security meets the requirements of Standard A2.5.2.
+- .1 name of the ship; - .2 port of registry of the ship; - .3 call sign of the ship; - .4 IMO number of the ship; - .5 name and address of the provider or providers of the financial security; - .6 contact details of the persons or entity responsible for handling seafarers' requests for relief; - .7 name of the shipowner (since 24 December 2024, the name of the shipowner or registered owner, if different from the name of the shipowner); - .8 period of validity of the financial security; - .9 an attestation from the financial security provider that the financial security meets the requirements of Standard A2.5.2.
 Ships shall carry on board a certificate or other documentary evidence of financial security.
 A copy shall be posted in a conspicuous place on board where it is available to the seafarers.
 No evidence of financial security on board the ship is a serious deficiency which shall be remedied on board.
 In this case, the MLCt is not issued to a ship and not endorsed.

-- 6.9.12 Examples of deficiencies: - 1) costs for accommodation and food from the moment seafarers leave the ship until they reach the repatriation destination are incurred by the seafarers; - 2) seafarers have no copy of the national provisions on repatriation; - 3) seafarer is not repatriated in accordance with national requirements, or the seafarers' employment agreement or collective bargaining agreement. - 6.9.13 Examples of serious deficiencies: - 1) no evidence that financial security for repatriation has been provided; - 2) the shipowner does not fulfill its obligation for seafarers' repatriation.
+- .1 costs for accommodation and food from the moment seafarers leave the ship until they reach the repatriation destination are incurred by the seafarers; - .2 seafarers have no copy of the national provisions on repatriation; - .3 seafarer is not repatriated in accordance with national requirements, or the seafarers' employment agreement or collective bargaining agreement.

+3.9.14 Examples of serious deficiencies:

+- .1 no evidence that financial security for repatriation has been provided; - .2 the shipowner does not fulfill its obligation for seafarers' repatriation.